deadlysyn/blog/_posts/2018-01-20-idea-to-app-part-2.md

 ## Home

 The _home view_ gives our users a starting point.
 In the next part of this series we'll talk about details of defining and rendering the view in the [Express](https://expressjs.com) framework, here we want to focus on the style.
-The first thing we want to do is use CSS Grid to define a layout we can map our UI elements onto.
-Let's do that:
+The first thing we want to do is use CSS Grid to define a layout we can map our UI elements onto:

 ```CSS
 #home {